-Despite believing that pregnancy would be a blissful time in your life, you have felt ongoing worry, stress, and sadness.
+Despite believing pregnancy would be blissful, you have felt ongoing worry, anxiety, stress, depression, and sadness.
 You reach out to family, friends, or colleagues for help, support, and advice, only to be told:

 - It’s all in your head.
 Just get over it.
 Suck it up.

 - It’ll go away.

 - All pregnant women have emotional ups and downs.
 It’s normal.

 You turn the conversation in a different direction, but inside, you feel discounted, unsupported, and more worried than ever.